Beloit woman duped by fake eclipse glasses

 She says Amazon refunded her money and she ordered new ones from a reputable company.
 Now, she wants to make sure others don't fall for it.

 "They may be okay, but that's not a risk I'm willing to take with 200 school kids and their eyes," says Walter.

 So, what should you look for when it comes to purchasing the proper eyewear for the eclipse?

-You're looking for ISO 12312-2.
+.
 That's the standard rating for approved lenses to look at the sun safely.
 A welding mask with a number 14 shield will also work.